People occasionally ask us whether listening to binaural beats can cause side effects.

 To get the most out of your listening experience, we recommend using closed-back headphones.

-This type of headphone blocks out external distraction and gives you an “in-head” sound experience without the need to turn the volume up loudly.
+This type of headphone blocks out external distraction and gives you an “in-head” sound experience, without the need to turn the volume up past a comfortable level.

 Open-back headphones are fine, but if you want to feel more isolated then closed-back are the better choice.
 You don't need to spend a fortune, though.
 The majority of headphones will be just fine.